Engin-Boot/pong-stage-silent18knight/Stage0/give-me-a-name-too.md

   Then they have to enter their name and create their profile for the first time.

-### Scenario: Initially when someone enters the game after signup.
+### Scenario: Initially when someone enters the game after signup

 Given someone opens the game again

 When he try to play the game

 Then he just have to enter his login credentials for the game to start from the last checkpoint.